loyess/2022/README.md

 ## About firewall
 ```
-This script has no firewall settings, please open the port yourself.
+This script only simply handles the firewall settings.
+If you can't connect to the server after installation, please open the port yourself.
 ```

 Note: Only Linux servers with architectures `amd64|x86_64` and `armv8|aarch64` launched by the `Systemd` management application are supported.